carlylminjoy/100-days-of-code/log.md

 **Today's Progress**: Finished Basic Algorithmic Scripting challenges on FCC

 **Thoughts:** Some pretty challenging concepts here - RegExp is still pretty over my head, no matter what language I'm working on.
-Feels like I'm creating lambda functions in some of these algorithms without even I'm realising that I'm doing it..
-I honestly just don't know.
-Proud that I got through this section but really would like to understand what just happened and understand the language a little better!
-Time to start working through Udemy courses?
+Proud that I got through this section but really would like to understand what just happened and understand the language a little better.
+I think I need to concurrently work on some more in-depth online courses, like udemy.

 ### Day 7: August 6, 2017